 “A beautiful soprano with wickedly good comic timing” (DC Metro Theatre Arts), Suzanne Lane has been charming audiences, critics, and even mom bloggers with her performances across a variety of Washington DC's stages.
 In her DC area operatic debut, Ms. Lane was praised as being “unquestionably the star of the show” in Don Pasquale, "owning every scene in which she appeared, playing and singing Norina like a short but potent human dynamo, carrying the entire production relentlessly forward into its madcap finale,” (Communities Digital News).
 Noted as “the star of the show” (The DC Moms) in the children's musical Knuffle Bunny, Ms. Lane has been proving herself capable of carrying productions spanning from Theatre for Young Audiences to beloved classic operas.
 Lane's powerful stage presence has been hailed in the world of musical theatre as well, particularly for her role as Hope in Urinetown: “Lane, who has a glorious voice, goes head to head with the rest of the cast throughout the performance to make it truly remarkable,” (Theatre Bloom).
-Ms. Lane's comic chops will be flexed again later this season as she performs the role of Lucy Schmeeler in Bernstein's On the Town, followed by singing the iconic role of Cunegonde in Candide in Concert, both at Olney Theatre Center.
+Ms. Lane flexed her comic chops again to end the season, playing the role of Lucy Schmeeler in Bernstein's On the Town, followed by singing the iconic role of Cunegonde in Candide in Concert, both at Olney Theatre Center.

 The 2017-2018 season saw Suzanne Lane return to her operatic roots, performing frequently with the opera (& more) company, The In Series.
 Ms. Lane began the season singing the role of Papagena in The Magic Flute, followed by a turn as a soloist in Operetta Holiday, directed by Nick Olcott.
 Her comic solo numbers in Operetta Holiday were acclaimed as being “brilliantly sung,” (DC Theatre Scene), but Ms. Lane also showed that she “handles heavier fare with gusto” in the romantic duets (DCMTA).
 As a soprano soloist, Ms. Lane performed Schubert's Mass in G and Berlioz's L'enfance du Christ at the Basilica of St. Mary in Old Town Alexandria.
 Combining operatic training and musical theatre experience, Ms. Lane starred in All the Things You Are: Jerome Kern with The In Series at Atlas Performing Arts Center, impressing one critic with her “expressive silent-film visage” (DC Theatre Scene) and another as being “very cute and sly as a maid, dazzling on the sassy 'She Didn't Say Yes'” (Broadway World).
 Ms. Lane is a favorite at Riderwood in Silver Spring, performing frequently in their concert series Bella Voci.
 In April, Ms. Lane appeared at Riderwood in the world premiere of a new arrangement of Canteloube's Chants d'auvergne, by acclaimed DC pianist Carlos César Rodríguez.